ettheberge/Coding_Intro/README.md

 1. Intro to computational analysis: What does it all mean? <link>

-2. UBC/BC Children's Hospital Research Group: Trainee Omics Group: (link)[https://github.com/BCCHR-trainee-omics-group/StudyGroup].
+2. UBC/BC Children's Hospital Research Group: Trainee Omics Group (TOG)